TNY-Robotics/Documentation/src/tny360/programming/blocks/motors.md

+---
+title: TNY Robotics | Rotating Motors
+description: Learn how to rotate the motors of a TNY - 360 robot using the available blocks in the Motors category.
+---

 # Blocks - Rotating motors of a TNY - 360

 The first thing we will try to do is to change the angle of a motor on the TNY - 360.
 To do this, you will use the blocks available under the **Motors** category.